codacy/docs/docs/coverage-reporter/uploading-coverage-in-advanced-scenarios.md

 ## Uploading multiple coverage reports for the same language {: id="multiple-reports"}

-If your test suite is split in different modules or runs in parallel, you must upload multiple coverage reports for the same language either at once or in sequence.
+If your test suite is split into different modules or runs in parallel, you must upload multiple coverage reports for the same language either at once or in sequence.

-If one or more coverage reports mark a line as covered multiple times, Codacy still counts it as a single covered line when calculating coverage.

-!!! tip
 Alternatively, consider merging multiple coverage reports before uploading them to Codacy.
 Most coverage tools support merging or aggregating coverage data.
 For example, use the [merge mojo for JaCoCo](http://www.eclemma.org/jacoco/trunk/doc/merge-mojo.html).

+!! note
+    If one or more coverage reports mark a line as covered multiple times, Codacy counts it as a single covered line when calculating coverage.

 ### Uploading all reports at once {: id="multiple-reports-once"}